Coast Guard, DHS.

-(a) Location.
-All navigable waters of the Ohio River beginning at mile marker (MM) 602.0 and ending at MM 604.0 in Louisville, KY.
+(a) Regulated area.
+All navigable waters of the Ohio River from mile marker (MM) 597.0 to MM 607.0 in Louisville, KY.

-(2) Recreational vessels may be permitted to transit the regulated area but are restricted to at least 1,000 ft. from the perimeter of the race course and restricted to the Indiana side of the Ohio River.
+(2) Recreational vessels may be permitted to transit the regulated area, but are restricted to the Indiana side of the navigation channel.
+There shall be no anchoring or loitering in the navigation channel.
+There is a no-entry zone starting at Ohio River MM 602.7 through MM 607.0.
 Recreational vessels transiting into and away from this area are restricted to the slowest safe speed creating minimum wake.